-People rave about the International Financial Centre (IFC), but the skyscraper that stands out the most for me is the Bank of China Tower (78 stories), an architectural wonder.
+People love International Financial Centre (IFC), but the skyscraper that stands out the most for me is the Hong Kong’s Bank of China Tower (78 stories).
+It’s an architectural wonder.

-The Bank of China Tower was designed by American-born Chinese architect Ieoh Ming Pei (aka IM Pei, or Bei Yuming), who’s best known for the modernization of the Louvre museum in Paris, France.
+American-born Chinese architect Ieoh Ming Pei (aka IM Pei, or Bei Yuming) designed it.
+Pei is best known for the modernization of the Louvre museum in Paris, France.
 He also did the John F. Kennedy Library and the Rock and Roll Hall of Fame in Cleveland, Ohio.
 In NYC, he did the Jacob Javits Center.

-It’s 72 stories high and the design is supposed to resemble growing bamboo shoots, supposedly symbolizing livelihood and prosperity.
+It’s 72 stories high.
+The design resembles growing bamboo shoots, according to Pei.
+This supposedly symbolizes livelihood and prosperity.

 Video gamers – you may recognize it from Sim City 3000 and Sim City 4.

 BoC New Year’s Eve

 Check out the skyline on New Year’s Eve.
 It’s awesome!
 The BoC building lights up in cool designs.
 The IFC shoots fireworks from the side.
 Hong Kong is one of the top NYE fireworks displays in the world!
 Perhaps only Taiwan and Sydney rival it.